Brad Mills (pitcher)

-Bradley Aaron Mills (born March 5, 1985) is a former American professional baseball pitcher and current coach.
+Bradley Aaron Mills (born March 5, 1985) is an American former professional baseball pitcher and current coach.
 He has played in Major League Baseball (MLB) for the Toronto Blue Jays, Los Angeles Angels of Anaheim, and Oakland Athletics and in Nippon Professional Baseball for the Orix Buffaloes.

 Playing career

 Amateur career

 Mills graduated from Mountain View High School in Mesa, Arizona, and pitched collegiately for the University of Arizona Wildcats.

 Toronto Blue Jays

 Mills was originally selected by the Toronto Blue Jays in the 22nd round (660th overall) in the 2006 amateur draft.
 Mills, however, chose not to sign with the Jays and instead returned to school for his senior year to complete his degree in civil engineering.
 After completing his senior season at Arizona, Mills would once again be selected by the Blue Jays, this time in the fourth round (145th overall) of the 2007 amateur entry draft.
 He began his professional career later in 2007 with the Low–A Auburn Doubledays, posting a 2–0 won-lost record in 18 innings, striking out 21 with an ERA of 2.00.
 In 2008, Mills achieved the best record by a pitcher in the entire Blue Jays' minor league organization.
 Splitting his season with three teams (the Single–A Lansing Lugnuts, the High–A Dunedin Blue Jays, and the Double–A New Hampshire Fisher Cats), Mills was 13–5 in 27 games (all starts), with 159 strikeouts over 147 1/3 innings pitched, with an ERA of 1.95.
 He was chosen a Midwest League Mid-Season All-Star at Lansing.
 Advancing to the Triple–A Las Vegas 51s for 2009, Mills at the time of his promotion was leading the team in innings pitched with 76 1/3, and had a 1–8 record, a 4.48 ERA, and 65 strikeouts.

 The Blue Jays had suffered a string of injuries to many of their pitchers from early 2009 onwards, leading to several promotions from within their minor-league system.
 On June 17, 2009, Mills' contract was purchased by the Blue Jays.
 The next day, he made his major league debut by taking over Casey Janssen's scheduled start on the road against the 2008 World Series champion Philadelphia Phillies, giving up four earned runs in 3 2/3 innings.